PE1FTL/MeshDresdenBot/README.md

 # Meshtastic Monitor für meshdresden.eu

-This program was created because I wanted to have a better idea of what was going on in my Meshtastic neighgorhood, and I wanted to have a better sense of what happened when I sent / received messages.
+Dieses Programm This program was created because I wanted to have a better idea of what was going on in my Meshtastic neighgorhood, and I wanted to have a better sense of what happened when I sent / received messages.

 It uses the Python API to talk to a local node over HTTP or Serial (although I'm sure you could modify it to work over BLE).